avishek-mondal/digital-garden/docs/blog/posts/deep_learning/Lipschitz constant of a linear transformation.md

 The last step is using the same intermediate property we proved when showing the proof for submultiplicativity.

-This is the general case - the Lipschitz constant of a linear transform will be the matrix norm of the matrix $A $$.
+This is the general case - the Lipschitz constant of a linear transform will be the matrix norm of the matrix $A$.

 We need one more step to prove the claim in the book, and I think that involves deviating away from the general case.